 Even though many of ‘us’ from a recent immigrant heritage don’t feel we belong here, our members exhibit the same prejudices of the wider society blaming the ‘newer’ immigrants for our woes.
 The Brexit vote revealed an unhealthy subtext about prejudice in general that a lot of our ‘BME’ members are not too dissimilar to the race puritans or culture-patriots.
 They may not have used the language or tactics of the racists, but they exhibited the same fears, anxieties and prejudices.

 We think only ‘white’ people can be racists, it suits our narrow-mindedness; we feel entitled in our own skewed ‘victimhood‘.
+Racism has always been about entitlement whenever we contextualise it within the context of immigration.

 Advanced economies need workers who are also consumers; it is people who produce wealth and not some abstract system in our minds and so they absolutely have a stake in the system.
 Those workers and consumers need places to reside; schools for their children, hospitals for their infirm, cemeteries for their dead, shops for their ethnic foods.
 They need people to attend to their needs in old age when their own family members are too concerned with growing their own nuclear families.